-Biyi Bandele-Thomas (generally known as Biyi Bandele) is an award-winning Nigerian novelist, poet and playwright known for his depictions of African and African immigrant experiences.
+Biyi Bandele-Thomas (generally known as Biyi Bandele) was an award-winning Nigerian novelist, poet, playwright, and filmmaker known for depicting African and African immigrant experiences.

-Biyi Bandele was born in Kafanchan, Kaduna State on October 13, 1967.
-His father, Solomon Bamidele Thomas, was a native of Abeokuta, Ogun State and a veteran of the Burma Campaign during World War II (at which time Nigeria was still part of the British Empire).
-His mother was a keen storyteller and Bandele became an enthusiastic reader from an early age and a regular user of the library in his hometown.
-His father, a major influence on his literary life, introduced Bandele to the works of Wole Soyinka and Chinua Achebe, along with a range of international classics.
-It was while watching the television his father had bought that Bandele first encountered the world of theatre through John Osborne’s celebrated play Look Back in Anger.
+Biyi Bandele was born in Kafanchan, Kaduna State, on October 13, 1967.
+His father, Solomon Bamidele Thomas, was a native of Abeokuta, Ogun State, and a veteran of the Burma Campaign during World War II (at which time Nigeria was still part of the British Empire).
+His mother was a keen storyteller, and Bandele became an enthusiastic reader from an early age and a regular user of the library in his hometown.
+His father, a significant influence on his literary life, introduced Bandele to the works of Wole Soyinka and Chinua Achebe, along with a range of international classics.
+While watching the television his father had bought, Bandele first encountered the world of theatre through John Osborne’s celebrated play Look Back in Anger.
 When he was fourteen, he left his parents’ house to earn a living doing odd jobs while still attending school.
 At this time, he began working on his first novel.
 He moved to Lagos in 1985 and two years later was admitted to the University of Ile-Ife (now Obafemi Awolowo University, Ile-Ife in Osun State) to study Drama.
-Shortly after his graduation in 1990, he left for London after winning first prize – a one-year stay in London – in the International Student Playscript Competition with his theatre piece Rain.
+Shortly after graduating in 1990, he left for London after winning first prize – a one-year stay in London – in the International Student Playscript Competition with his theatre piece Rain.
 He has lived in London ever since.

 Career as a Playwright